Non-league football is, in some circles seen as a bit of a magnet for anoraks not too far removed from train spotters and real ale enthusiasts.

 7. Turnstiles that require you to warm up

 These proper turnstiles are a welcome feature of non-league grounds up and down the country.
 You usually have to have completed a 3 week fitness programme in order to push your way through.
+Alternatively consider where the turnstile came from, it could be famous!

 The ancient dark art of standing at a football match is alive and well in non-league football.
 It’s no ‘yellow wall’ but you just can’t beat the freedom of movement (and lack of forcing 20 spectators to stand up while you shuffle past because you need a piss 33 minutes into the game).